modelica/fmi-standard.org/content/about.md

 - The use mocks or degrades the FMI standard

 The FMI Steering committee reserves the right to determine whether a use of `FMI` violates these guidelines and will ask any offender to cease and desist from using the FMI trademark in a non-approved way.
-The FMI steering committee also reserves the right to retract the permission of the use of the term FMI in a product name when the product owner does not submit to the duties of a responsible member of the FMI community by participating in the cross-checking protocol, or when the tool developer does over a longer period not fix known errors in their FMI support.
+The FMI steering committee also reserves the right to retract the permission of the use of the term FMI in a product name when the product owner when the tool developer does over a longer period not fix known errors in their FMI support.
 If you are in doubt about your intended usage of the FMI trademark, please contact contact@fmi-standard.org.

 # Standardization Projects and Groups Related to FMI